Here's Your First Look At Bridgerton's New Female Lead

 The minute-long clip introduces the show's new female lead, Kate Sharma, who is played by British actress Simone Ashley.
-You'll probably recognise her as Olivia from Sex Education.
+You'll probably recognize her as Olivia from Sex Education.

 In the clip, Kate gives Viscount Bridgerton (Jonathan Bailey) a very eloquent dressing down after apparently hearing him talking disparagingly about women.